halfroad/TWAIMessager/README.md

 * Set the Baud Rate of Serial of Arduino IDE to 115200
 * Tweak the timing_config accordingly if there is external CAN bus module.
 * Run and Upload the program.
-* check the Serial Console.
+* Check the Serial Console.